Weak lensing magnification in the Dark Energy Survey Science Verification Data: Data Analysis

 where $\tilde\omega,\omega$ are the measured and theoretical cross-correlation functions respectively.
 Goodness of fit tests are also made testing the hypothesis of absence of magnification:

-The $\chi^2$ values can be seen in \autoref{tab:significance} showing good agreement (about 80 per cent) with the theoretical predictions described at \autoref{sec:mag_theory}.
-Nevertheless, since in some cases magnification predicts the signal to be zero, to test which hypothesis is favored, the Bayes factor is used:
+The $\chi^2$ values of the individual correlation functions as well as the combination of the five correlation functions within each band can be seen in \autoref{tab:significance} showing good agreement with the theoretical predictions described in \autoref{sec:mag_theory}.
+To test which hypothesis is favored, the Bayes factor is used:

 where

 and